Prelf1992/explainable-ai-toolkit/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.
 * Commit 1: Chore: Update build config tests to align with standards. at 2024-11-01 14:37:59
+* Commit 2: Style: Update documentation for README to improve user experience. at 2024-11-01 17:59:40